Have you ever wondered what the difference between a bill and an expense is in QuickBooks?

 I’ll now recreate the purchase of burgers from Bob’s Burger Joint as a bill due in 10 days.

-Now when I view the Profit and Loss report I once again see this as an expense.
+Now, when I view the Profit and Loss report, I see this again as an expense.

 This is because accrual will show you pending invoices and bills.
-If I change the accounting method to cash the report is empty because I haven’t yet paid the Bob’s Burger Joint bill.
+If I change the accounting method to cash, the report will be empty because I haven’t yet paid the Bob’s Burger Joint bill.

-If I view the Accounts payable aging summary report I now see the Bob’s Burger Joint bill.
+If I view the Accounts payable aging summary report, I see the Bob’s Burger Joint bill.

 Paying a Bill in QuickBooks